matuzalemmuller/TwitchSpammer/README.md

 ## Description

 This project sends Tanner messages to a Twitch channel using your account.
 The messages are by default addressed to [Kripparian](https://www.twitch.tv/nl_kripp), but they will be addressed to any other streamer by calling them by the channel name.
+Messages are sent every 20 minutes to not flood the chat.

 ## Who is Tanner?